You are at the top of the page

 Fish Court

-Fish Court was a clever fridge system.
+Fish Court is a clever fridge system.
 The courtyard is narrow, running north to south which means the area stays cooler, as the sun does not shine directly in.
 The space is open to the air to keep the stone stores cool.

 The Wine Cellar, looking north towards stairs leading up to the entrance to the cellar.
 Wooden wine barrels are set on their sides in rows in the foreground.